Not pictured: The Guermantes Way by Proust and Destiny and Desire by Carlos Fuentes.

 NOTE: I wrote this in 2010 and posted it on open.salon.com.
 Thought I’d post it here, too.

-“Ho ho!” he exclaimed suddenly, sitting upright with such force that I felt the long bench we were both perched on rock and sway.
+“Ho ho!” he exclaimed suddenly, sitting upright with such force that the long bench we were both perched rocked and swayed.
 “Oh no, you sly old dog!
 You scoundrel!
 I’m not going to publish your little villanelle.
-Oh, it’s a nice enough piece, but you caused the global recession!”
+Oh, it’s a nice enough piece, as usual, but you caused the global recession!”

 He chuckled to himself, tossed the paper aside, and sipped his stout.